 The holy grail of budgeting is to follow the 50/30/20 guideline.

 First, figure out what fixed costs you’ll need.
-Food, essential utilities, housing, transportation, insurance, child care, minimum loan repayments, and so on are all included.
+Food, essential utilities, housing, transportation, life or dog insurance, child care, minimum loan repayments, and so on are all included.
 This should account for 50% of your earnings.

 Calculate your savings goals, retirement fund, and debt repayments; these expenses should account for 20% of your income.